mantidproject/mantid/docs/source/release/v6.4.0/framework.rst

 - The x unit validation on the parameter ``ScatteringCrossSection`` in :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` has been corrected to check for momentum.
 - :ref:`algm-Rebin2D` can now take an :ref:`EventWorkspace <EventWorkspace>` as an input without crashing.
 - Workbench will no longer crash if the algorithm dialog for :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` is opened while a group workspace is present in the Workspaces list.
+- :ref:`ConvertToPointData <algm-ConvertToPointData>` and :ref:`ConvertToHistogram <algm-ConvertToHistogram>` now handle bin fractions in ``RebinnedOutput`` workspaces by setting all fractions to unity instead of zero.
+This is because these workspaces are always created as histograms so conversion means discarding the bin information but setting them to zero gives ``NaN``\ s.

 Data Objects
 ------------